openstack/operations-guide/doc/ops-guide/source/ch_arch_cloud_controller.rst

 be able to handle the amount of traffic that hits it.
-For example, if you choose to host the OpenStack Image service on the cloud controller, the cloud controller should be able to support the transferring of the images at an acceptable speed.cloud controllers network traffic andnetworks design considerationsdesign considerations networks
+For example, if you choose to host the OpenStack Image service on the cloud controller, the cloud controller should be able to support the transferring of the images at an acceptable speed.

 As another example, if you choose to use single-host networking where the cloud controller is the network gateway for all instances, then the